eleanorcox/ACNH_Companion_App/README.md

 # 'Animal Crossing: New Horizons' Companion App

 A React Native mobile app that acts as a companion for Animal Crossing: New Horizons.
-An MVP is currently in review to be released on the Google Play Store and I am continually adding new features.
+Now available on the [Google Play Store](https://play.google.com/store/apps/details?id=com.acnh_companion_app)!

 ## Features